Getting Started with CAPI

 Prior to CAPI, a pixel would send these conversion events from your website to Meta (via browser) by placing a cookie on the user’s browser.
 This would allow you to track things like button clicks and page views.
 As we’ve said above, the security and privacy environment has changed significantly over the past few years, and today, many of these client-side conversion events are no longer being collected by pixels (due to third-party cookie blockers, new regulations, etc.)

-CAPI is one way to fill in this lost data, because it allows you to send your conversion data server-side, which avoids things like ad blockers and gives you more complete control over the data you choose to share and when you share it.
-And, with your customer data being sent server-side, you can also enrich the data you send to Facebook from the first and zero-party data you’ve earned within Tradable Bits.
+CAPI is one way to fill in this missing data because it allows you to send your conversion data server-side, which avoids ad blockers and gives you more control over what data you share and when.
+And, with your customer data being sent server-side, you can also enrich the data you send to Facebook with the first and zero-party data you’ve earned within Tradable Bits.

 Still have questions?
 Please reach out to your Digital Ads Manager for further assistance.